MicrosoftDocs/architecture-center/docs/industries/finance/financial-risk-model.md

 how to take advantage of the extension to the cloud in a simplified PFE calculation.

 This example tackles the same model described earlier.
-As we have seen before, this calculation can run on our personal computer.
+As we've seen before, this calculation can run on our personal computer.
 Increases to the number of Monte Carlo paths or use of smaller time steps will result in much longer execution times.
 Almost all of the R code will remain unchanged.
-We will highlight the differences in this section.
+We'll highlight the differences in this section.

 Each path of the Monte Carlo simulation runs in Azure.
 We can do this because each path is independent of the others, giving us an